jcqnly/data-structures-and-algorithms/Data_Structures/Trees/README.md

 ---

 ## Use Cases
-Use cases for a _Binary Tree_ can be used for searching for related musicians, artists, influential people, etc.  If you find one person or group you like, you can look at who they've inspired or influence.
+Use cases for a _Binary Tree_ includes searching for related musicians, artists, influential people, etc.  If you find one person or group you like, you can look at who they've inspired or influenced.
-The immediate imagery that came to mind is a family tree.

 Use cases for a _Binary Search Tree_ can be searching for numbers that are used to identify people, like Social Security Numbers or